 Currently the ACL management is in the process of discussing the basis of each of these claims and certain amount is paid under protest to comply with the requirements of tax laws in Iraq.
 ACL management is of the view that ACL has strong grounds to challenge each of these claims.

-c) Proceedings against Wataniya relating to misuse of network infrastructure
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS Year ended 31 December 2013 c) Proceedings against Wataniya relating to misuse of network infrastructure